Newton Distance V

 The Newton Distance V is designed with speed in mind.
 This shoe is the perfect choice for runners who need a versatile platform racer shoe that is able to provide just enough stability.
 Newton has packed lots of technology into this shoe and the features are impressive.
 From the high-rebound EVA outsole to the Action/Reaction technology in the midfoot, Newton has gone out of there way to cater to the needs of even the most particular runner.
 The Distance V carries the torch from its impressive predecessor and pushes the Distance line to a whole new level.

 Editor's Pros & Cons

-- Full flex zone in the upper portion of the shoe to accommodate a natural stride
+- Full flex zone in the upper promotes a natural stride

 - Bright colors

 - Besides the fact that they run small, which is my fault for not going with what the reviews said, these shoes are very light and comfortable.
 They have a great road response and I can see them being a great distance shoe.
 Next pair will be bought at a larger size, silly me.

 - These shoes take some breaking in and getting used to.
 They are form improving shoes, keeping me on tack and straightening out my stride.
 These are strictly running shoes.
 They seem a bit awkward to just simply walk in due to the lugs.

 - I have bone spurs in my toe and these shoes do not create any pain do to this.
 They have a low dop and great all over support.
 I would suggest to move into these slowly, they can be a great shoe but you have get used to the design.
 They are not a regular type of runner.
 They have a video on their website that helps you with this.
 I really love these shoes.